-Reading Candidates identify and extract details and opinions from texts drawn from a variety of contexts and topic areas.
-The texts include past and future events and may include familiar language in unfamiliar contexts.

-Speaking Candidates develop conversations and simple discussions which include past, present and future events.
+- Candidates identify and note main points, details and opinions from language spoken at normal Listening speed.
+The spoken texts include past and future events.
+They are drawn from a variety of contexts and topic areas and may include familiar language in unfamiliar contexts. - Reading Candidates identify and extract details and opinions from texts drawn from a variety of contexts and topic areas.
+The texts include past and future events and may include familiar language in unfamiliar contexts. - Speaking Candidates develop conversations and simple discussions which include past, present and future events.
 They express opinions and show an ability to deal with some unpredictable elements.
-Although there may be some errors, they convey a reasonably clear message and their pronunciation and intonation are generally accurate.

-Writing Candidates express opinions and write about a variety of topics which may be factual or imaginative and which may include different tenses.
+Although there may be some errors, they convey a reasonably clear message and their pronunciation and intonation are generally accurate. - Writing Candidates express opinions and write about a variety of topics which may be factual or imaginative and which may include different time frames.
 The style is basic but despite some errors the writing conveys a clear message.